- For Women Facing a Breast Biopsy

 - What kind of treatment do you recommend for me, and why?
 Are there other options that might work?

 - When will I need to start treatment?

-More information on breast cancer and its treatment can be found in our document called Breast Cancer.
+More information on breast cancer and how it’s treated can be found on our website.

 Last Medical Review: 07/21/2014

 Last Revised: 10/20/2015